DursunAlim1/DursunAlim1/README.md

 - 👀 I’m interested in Python, Javascript, Django framework, Flask framework
 - 🌱 I’m currently learning about Frontend and Backend development from Patika and freecodecamp and videos of youtube
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Django project that about e-commerce,blog or social media app
+- and some project about mobile application with developing react-native or kotlin
 - 📫 How to reach me dursunalim92@gmail.com

 <!---